-Once the cause of your dizziness and imbalance is properly diagnosed, our professional balance team will select the appropriate strategy to treat and monitor your progress with a specialized therapy program.
-Standard treatments for balance, dizziness, and vertigo ranges with the following approaches:
+Once the cause of your dizziness and imbalance is properly diagnosed, your ear, nose & throat doctor will select the appropriate strategy to treat and monitor your progress with a specialized therapy program.
+Standard dizziness, vertigo, and balance treatments range with the following approaches:

 The following tips can be immediately implemented to managing dizziness by avoiding problem positions, activities, and medications.

 Monitoring diet can be useful in treating inner ear issues such as Meniere’s disease caused by excess fluid.
 Reducing sodium (salt) intake can help.
 The best way to do this is to eat only fresh food avoiding packaged, canned, or dried foods that add salt.